stevenimhof/memory-game/README.md

-Ionic App Base
+Memory Game
 =====================

-This is the base template for Ionic starter apps.
+This is the memory game

 ## Using this project